 Don’t think you have enough clients willing to pay hundreds of dollars a month to join your workout group or do semi-personalized distance training with you?
 No sweat.

 Start small by selling a one-time workout plan at a lower price point.
-Over deliver.
-Sell a one month workout plan and now that you have their email address, you can market to them when the month is up.
+Sell a one-month workout plan and now that you have their email address, you can market to them when the month is up.
 Keep in mind: the client most likely to purchase from you now is the one who already invested in you before.

-In many ways, learning how to sell a training program online is not so very different than learning how to sell a training program in the gym.
-In some ways, it’s easier and in others it’s harder.
-One thing remains the same: you must build a stable and growing recurring revenue with your training business.
+In many ways, learning how to grow your fitness business online is no different than learning how to sell a training program in the gym.
+In some ways, it’s easier and in others, it’s harder.
+One thing remains the same – you must build a stable and growing revenue with your training business.